-This report summarizes the results of Buck Consultants, LLC's annual Actuarial Valuation of the South Dakota Retirement System (SDRS) as of June 30, 2010.
+This report summarizes the results of Buck Consultants, LLC's Actuarial Valuation of the South Dakota Retirement System (SDRS) as of June 30, 2011.
+Actuarial valuations of SDRS are performed annually.

 This Actuarial Valuation is based on financial and Member data provided by SDRS and summarized in this report.
 The actuary did not verify the data submitted, but did perform tests for consistency and reasonableness.